-Forget the workout and fitness books that promise you to become superhuman in a month or secret shortcuts to awesome health and enormous muscle mass.
+Forget the workout and fitness books that everyone reads.
 It's all second-hand knowledge - go to the source!

 The Best Workout And Fitness Books